finn-no/apps-handbook/ONBOARDING_PROJECT.md

 ## Normal approach
 Use the favorite ads backend as a wishlist backend (perhaps a "wishlist"-favorite list 🤷) and be inspired by the existing favorite ads API code.

+If you are thinking something like "I'm making a wishlist not a favorite list" and want to have a more customized backend have a look at https://github.schibsted.io/finn/apps-wishlist-onboarding, you can run that on your local machine and connect the simulator/emulator to it.

 ### Optional task
-If you decide to try the normal approach and want to know more about our backends.
+If you want to know more about our backends.
 Clone the [Native Apps Proxy](https://github.schibsted.io/finn/finn_native_app_proxy) and [Apps Gateway](https://github.schibsted.io/finn/apps-gw-poc) repositories and try to start the services locally on your machine.
 You can then also connect the app running in simulator/emulator to the locally running backends.

-## Advanced (optional) approach
-Add a simple endpoint for storing and retrieving your wishlist to the [apps-platform-service](https://github.schibsted.io/finn/apps-platform-service) backend service, and make it available through the [Apps Gateway](https://github.schibsted.io/finn/apps-gw-poc).
-It's recommended to just briefly deploy to dev and then roll back once you've verified it works.
-Adding actual database storage is also unnecessary, a static list is enough.

 ## History of FINN app backends
 A brief history lesson related to the app backends.
 Our app was originally designed to contact a single backend-for-frontend known as the *Native Apps Proxy*.
 The proxy contacted other services through various protocols, and merged and transformed results for an app-specific response.